-The purpose of this report is to comply with the legislative reporting requirements established in 1992 requiring two Earned Eligibility reports a year, in January and July.
+The purpose of this report is to comply with the legislative reporting requirements established in 1992 requiring two Earned Eligibility reports a year in January and July.
 These reports provide information about the Earned Eligibility Program for the six month intervals preceding each report.
 The January report covers Earned Eligibility activities for the months of April through September, and the July report provides information for the period October through March.
-In addition to the six month summary report prepared for January, the Department plans to continue the cumulative report series on the program's operation since its inception.
+In January of each year, the Department plans to continue the cumulative report series on the program's operation since its inception.